Burke Lake

 Burke Lake is a 218 acre freshwater reservoir in Fairfax Station, Fairfax County, Virginia, United States.
 It is contained within Burke Lake Park, a Fairfax County public park owned by the Fairfax County Park Authority (FCPA).
 Burke Lake is formed by a dam on South Run, a tributary stream of the Potomac River.

 Fairfax County permits visitors to use the lake for fishing, electric-motor, and paddle/row boating.
 The lake has 4.5 mi of fishing shoreline, three fishing bulkheads at the state game area, a fishing pier, a public & marina & public launch ramps, and a boat launching dock.
 Both the fishing bulkheads and the fishing pier are accessible to persons with disabilities.
 Swimming is prohibited.
 A 4.68 mi trail surrounds the lake starting at the marina parking lot.
 In 2017, Burke opened a new 64-station lighted driving range with 24 covered and heated stations.
 The new amenities will accommodate practice and classes year-round at Burke Lake Golf Academy.
 A rentable area with indoor seating is also available for private functions and parties.

-Burke Lake is owned by the Virginia Department of Game and Inland Fisheries (VDGIF).
+Burke Lake is owned by the Virginia Department of Wildlife Resources (VDWR).